libreddit/libreddit-instances/README.md

         causes the script to ignore the value in I2P_HTTP_PROXY.
 Note that the argument provided to this option CANNOT be the same as the argument provided to -i.
-If the JSON could not be read, the script will exit with status code 1.
+If the JSON could not be read, the script will exit with status code 1, even if -e is provided.

     -T
         Do not connect to Tor.
 Onion sites in INPUT_CSV will not be processed.
         Assuming no other failure, the script will still exit with status code 0.

+    -e
+        Always exit with status code 0, even when at least one instance cannot be reached, except in the situations where (1) the file in INPUT_JSON (see `-I`) could not be processed; or (2) the JSON object could not be constructed.
+Cannot be used together with -f.

     -f
         Force the script to exit, with status code 1, upon the first failure to connect to an instance.
 Normally, the script will continue to build and output the JSON even when one or more of the instances could not be reached, though the exit code will be non-zero.
+Cannot be used together with -e.

     -i INPUT_CSV
         Use INPUT_CSV as the input file.
 To read from stdin (the default